addrummond/jsockd/Readme.md

 ?quit<separator byte>
 ```

-The `?reset` command resets the server's command parser to its initial state (so that it expects the next line to be a unique command ID).
+The `?reset` command resets the server's command parser to its initial state (so that it expects the next field to be a unique command ID).

 The `?quit` command causes the server to exit immediately (closing all sockets, not just the socket on which the command was sent).